s07308/tauProcess/README.md

 some interval of t indicates that Group 1 consistently shows its efficacy during this time period.
 When tau(t) is positive, subjects in Group 1 have longer survival compared to those in Group 0 up to time t.

+For the details or theoretical investigation of the tau process method, the article has been published in *Pharmaceutical Statistics*:
+[Two-sample inference procedures under nonproportional hazards](https://doi.org/10.1002/pst.2324) by Yi-Cheng Tai, Weijing Wang and Martin T. Wells.

 ## Installation